Table of Contents

 The openness of investment and trade creates new opportunities for workers, consumers, and companies.
 The openness of trade gives companies access to a broader market.

 Likewise, the government can encourage foreign direct investment to introduce more competition in the local market.
-It should lead to efficiency and reduce monopoly power.
-Apart from that, direct investment is also beneficial for technology and knowledge transfer and the provision of sophisticated inputs.
+This should lead to efficiency and reduce monopoly power.
+Direct investment is also beneficial for technology and knowledge transfer and the provision of sophisticated inputs.

 Improving bureaucracy and regulations